The reporting of an emergency or criminal or suspicious activity to law enforcement authorities is one of the exceptions to this law.

-Yes, a driver can receive messages related to the operation or navigation of the motor vehicle, safety-related information, including emergency, traffic, or weather alerts, and data used primarily by the motor vehicle, or radio broadcasts.
+Yes, a driver can receive messages related to the operation or navigation of the motor vehicle, safety-related information (such as emergency, traffic, or weather alerts), data used primarily by the motor vehicle, or radio broadcasts.

-In the event of a crash resulting in death or personal injury, a user’s billing records for a wireless communications device, or the testimony of or written statements from appropriate authorities receiving such messages may be admissible as evidence in any proceeding to determine whether a violation of the law has been committed.
+In the event of a crash resulting in death or personal injury, the billing records for your wireless communications device, or the testimony of or written statements from appropriate authorities receiving such messages, may be admissible as evidence in any proceeding to determine if you were texting while driving in violation of the law at…Details

-Generally, a violation of the law is punishable as a nonmoving violation.
-However, a person who commits a second or subsequent violation within 5 years after the date of a prior conviction for a violation of the law commits a noncriminal traffic infraction, punishable as a moving violation.
+A violation of the Florida Ban on Texting While Driving Law is a noncriminal traffic infraction punishable as a nonmoving violation.
+However, a second or subsequent violation within 5 years after the date of a prior violation is punishable as a moving violation.
+Any violation of the new law (§316.306, Fla.
+Stat.) is a noncriminal…Details

 In 2019, a new law was implemented which prohibits using a wireless communications device (defined to include without limitation a cell phone, tablet, laptop, two-way messaging device or electronic game that is used or capable of being used in a handheld manner) in a handheld manner in any school crossing, school zone or work…Details

 If You are Stopped on Suspicion of Texting While Driving, Are You Required to Allow the Law Enforcement Officer to Search Your Wireless Device?